Skip to content

 Gap #1: What happens to your prior acts coverage in a change of ownership?

-One of the more damaging misconceptions about E&O insurance is that all transactions by the agent will be covered, regardless of which firm they took place under, if that firm carried E&O insurance.
-This is just not true.
-Company E&O policies are in the name of the firm, not you.
-If you move firms it is likely that you will not be covered on your old policy.
-Your new firm definitely will not pay for claims on transactions that were done elsewhere.
+One of the more damaging misconceptions about E&O insurance is that all transactions by the licensee will be covered, regardless of which firm they took place under, if that firm carried E&O insurance.
+This is not always true in cases where a real estate company is sold to another brokerage.

 Gap #2: Covered services: is the work you perform even covered?

-Coverage is another area that agents may not be aware of.
-Even if a firm carries a million dollar coverage limit, that does not mean that a single agent has access to the entire policy.
+Coverage is another area that licensees may not be aware of.
+Even if a firm carries a million dollar coverage limit, that does not mean that a single licensee has access to the entire policy.
 Limits are shared between everyone.
 If someone else files a claim, there is less to pay yours.
 When this happens, you will personally be responsible for the damages of any uncovered portion.
 A secondary policy can help cover this gap.

 Gap #3: Firm Stability

 What happens if a firm suddenly has to close its doors?
 Recently, a firm with 2,200 licensees filed for bankruptcy and had to cancel their E&O policy.
 Since the policy had already lapsed, licensees could not get coverage for their prior transactions.
-The licensees that did not have supplemental E&O insurance were left responsible to pay attorney fees and damages for any claims on past transactions that might come through in the future.
+The licensees that did not have supplemental (individual) E&O insurance were left responsible to pay attorney fees and damages for any claims on past transactions that might come through in the future.

 Gap #4: Gaps for Common Activities